Survivor: South Pacific: Future appearances

 Brandon Hantz, John Cochran, and Dawn Meehan returned for Survivor: Caramoan.
 Jim Rice and Mikayla Wingle were included on the public poll to choose the cast of Survivor: Cambodia, but neither was chosen to compete.
 Ozzy Lusth played for a fourth time on Survivor: Game Changers.
 Cochran also made a special appearance in the fifth episode of Game Changers, where he gave advice to a contestant who was exiled.
 Sophie Clarke returned to compete on Survivor: Winners at War.
-Lusth and Wade are set to compete on Survivor 50: In the Hands of Fans.
+Lusth and Wade once again competed on Survivor 50: In the Hands of the Fans.

 Outside of Survivor, Edna Ma appeared on the fifth season of ABC's Shark Tank to secure funding for her product "BareEASE".
 Whitney Duncan and Keith Tollefson competed as a team on The Amazing Race 25.
 Wingle competed with Survivor: Pearl Islands castaway Ryan Opray on the Amazon Prime Video series World's Toughest Race: Eco-Challenge Fiji as part of Team Peak Traverse.